hivesolutions/scudum/doc/kernel.md

 ## (Proprietary) Firmware

-In order to use some of the drivers in the proper way custom and proprietary firmware may be required the best way to update this same package is to use the pre-compiled Ubuntu packages [here](https://packages.ubuntu.com/bionic/linux-firmware).
+In order to use some of the drivers custom and proprietary firmware may be required.
+The best way to update these same package is to use the pre-compiled Ubuntu packages [here](https://packages.ubuntu.com/bionic/linux-firmware).

+The newly created firmware package should be placed [here](https://github.com/hivesolutions/patches/tree/master/firmware).
+Whenever a new package is created a merged with the previous one should be done.